Ceramic-Blue-Tim/Guidelines/src/docs/source/good_practices.md

     constant NB_BIT_ADC : integer range 0 to 12     := 12;      -- Number of bits for ADC signal encoding
     type data_ADC_s is array (0 to NB_ADC-1) of std_logic_vector(NB_BIT_ADC-1 downto 0);    -- Signal type for an array of ADC signals signal data_ADC     : data_ADC_s                := (others=>(others=>'0')); -- Signal for all ADC data

+    -- data_ADC(0) is a 12 bits vector corresponding to the data of your first ADC
 ```

 #### Make packages